 - one variation of Rolling like a ball.

-How to Do Pilates Table Top Position
+How to Do Pilates Table Top Position Like a Pro

-Warning: Although Pilates Table top can be a great core-strengthening exercise and perfect for rehabilitating your body, you want to make sure you’re cleared by your doctor before you proceed.
+Warning: Although Pilates Table top can be a great core-strengthening exercise and is perfect for rehabilitating your body, you want to make sure you’re cleared by your doctor before you proceed.

 - Begin on your back with your knees bent, heels in line with your SITs bones.
 (Your SITs bones are your sacral ischial tuberosities, but most people just call them the SITs bones because they’re the bones that press into the mat when you sit on your bottom.)
 Or, you can just separate your feet a fist’s distance apart.